convenient/hyper-dimensional-mazes/README.md

 See [`src/graph/maze/mazebinary.h`](src/graph/maze/mazebinary.h)
 and click [here](http://weblog.jamisbuck.org/2011/2/1/maze-generation-binary-tree-algorithm) to read more about this algorithm.

-This was quite a simple one to translate into higher dimensions, simply stack the extra dimensions in the maze and pick a possible dimension form the list.
+The binary algorithm can be summed up briefly as "*For every node, go up or go right*".
+As such this was quite a simple one to translate into higher dimensions, simply stack the extra dimensions in the decision making part of the algorithm.

 ### Binary 2D and 3D

-The binary algorithm forms a solution with very distinctive V shape snaking from one edge of the maze to another, this is still visible in 3D.
+The binary algorithm produces a maze with long spanning edges over each axis, this is due to the nature of the algorithm as described above as when you are at the top most edge, the only choice you can make is "go right".
+In the 2D graph shown below these spanning edges can be seen along the top and right hand sides of the maze.

-There are long spanning paths across one edge of each axis, in 2D this can be seen at the top and right hand sizes.
+This algorithm forms a solution with very distinctive V shape snaking from one edge of the maze to another passing through these edge paths, this effect is still visible in 3D.

 ![binary2d](readme/binary_2d.gif)
 ![binary2d_solution](readme/binary_2d.png)